HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **DHCP**
 Dynamic Host Configuration Protocol
 Used on IP networks for dynamically distributing network configuration parameters, such as IP addresses for interfaces and services.
 Enables computers request of IP addresses and networking parameters automatically from a server, reducing the need for a network administrator or a user to configure these settings manually.
-This protocol is supported by LwIP.
+This protocol is supported by LwIP and FreeRTOS+TCP.

 **DNS**
 Domain Name Server
 Computer hardware or software server that implements a network service for providing responses to queries against a directory service.
 It translates an often humanly-meaningful, text-based identifier to a system-internal, often numeric identification or addressing component.
 This protocol is supported by LwIP.
-This protocol is supported by LwIP.
+This protocol is supported by LwIP and FreeRTOS+TCP.

 **GDB**
 GNU Debugger